 Sprinklers are great for watering gardens and lawns, but not for trees.
-A sprinkler will spray water on the trunk and the leaves, but you want a steady concentration of water to reach the roots.
-And unlike lawns, trees need water less frequently but in greater quantities – a sprinkler system that’s set up to keep your lawn lush and green simply won’t meet the needs of a newly-planted tree.
+While they spray water on the trunk and the leaves, they don’t allow enough water to reach the roots.
+And unlike lawns, trees need water less frequently but in greater quantities.
+A sprinkler system that’s set up to keep your lawn lush and green simply won’t meet the needs of a newly-planted tree.

 We recommend a drip irrigation system, a soaker hose, or even a garden hose – anything that can emit water slowly and for a long time.

 Don’t water near the trunk.
 Instead, concentrate water in the area of the root ball and then the area around it.
 This will encourage the roots to reach outwards.

 How Often to Water